 - Make friends with a local media person who covers culture, entertainment, or even politics.
 Don’t try to approach them for a story.
 Approach them to attempt to help them and to get to know them just to know them.
 If you do, the residual effect is bound to be positive and worthwhile for you.

 - Do something outrageous that you would never do.
 A great brainstorming technique is to take a large piece of paper and write as many ideas as you and your family and friends can think of to do.
 I guarantee you will come up with some good ideas to promote yourself.

 - Start an art event for charity.
 It does not have to be elaborate.
 It can be in your living room, or at a local coffee shop.
 All you need is an idea, a few fliers, and a little gumption.

 - Print your art large on some unusual substrate such as metal or wood, clothing.
 Make it twice as large or twice as small as you have ever made.
 Then challenge yourself to find a way to promote what you have done.

 - Collaborate with another artist.
-Lori and I collaborated on this blog post series.
-Yes, we know many of the same folks, but there were many others who came to know more about us by doing the series.
-There is no reason you can’t do the same with other visual artists, or performing artists, poets or musicians.
-Learn to be inspired by someone and do likewise and look for ways to explore how to channel that inspiration to new work and new vistas for your art marketing efforts.
+There is no reason you can’t work with other visual artists, or performing artists, poets or musicians.
+Learn to be inspired by someone and do likewise and look for ways to explore how to channel that inspiration into new work and new vistas for your art marketing efforts.

-- Write articles, or have them ghost written for you on entertainment, design, travel,dining, wine collecting, playing poker, or anything that interests you.
+- Write articles, or have them ghost written for you on entertainment, design, travel, dining, wine collecting, playing poker, or anything that interests you.
 Or, write about an art experience that is profound to you.
-Make sure it is clear you are an artist with a website and/or a blog.
+Make sure it is clear you are an artist with a website and a blog.

 - Pay it forward.
 Get involved in ways to promote other artists.
 The good karma that will come from it will easily be worth the effort.
 Market Locally – Grow Where You Are Planted.
 Use the Internet’s power of local marketing.